ahmetvepayev/ahmetvepayev/README.md

 ### 👋 Hello there, I'm Ahmet Vepayev

-I have been trying coding on and off for my entire life and recently started seriously pursuing a carrer in software development

 I'm currently learning C#, Java, Python and JavaScript

 My main focus is C# and related backend technologies such as .NET and .NET Framework